 All of this, however, has been in the public’s eye for some time.
 It has been clear that New York City, like other major American cities, would benefit from this increase in foreign demand.
 What hasn’t been apparent until now, though, is that New York City has benefited more from international demand than any other American city?

 Perhaps because it has been largely sheltered from the subprime crisis, or possibly because of its international allure, it seems foreign realtors are looking to New York City for a large number of potentially high-profit investments.
-The Association of Foreign Investors in Real Estate (AFIRE) has just released their annual survey of their members.
+The Association of Foreign Investors in Real Estate (AFIRE) has just released its annual survey of its members.
 That study has ranked New York City the number one city for foreign real estate investment not only in the United States but in the World.

 Washington D.C. is the second-highest ranked city, followed by London, Paris and then Shanghai.

 Surprisingly, given the recent turmoil in the real estate and credit markets, the survey also ranked the U.S. as the “most stable and secure” country for real estate investment.
 This may be, in part, because of the higher levels of transparency in U.S. markets.
 This helps prevent what economists call “informational asymmetry,” when one side of the buyer-seller equation – usually it’s the buyer – knows less than the other.

 This combination of higher levels of transparency and the falling US dollar may prove to be a substantial boon to the economy as a whole.